onaio/help/guides/organizations/_posts/2015-09-14-organizations.md

 The three organization roles are **Admin**, **Project Manager** and **Member**.
 By default, the user who creates the organization is granted **Admin** role.

-In addition to the three organization roles above, a user can also be added individually to a project within the org and become an organization collaborator.
-An **organization collaborator** is a user that is shared on an organization project but isn't part of the organization.
-When viewing the organization home page, organization collaborators will see the list of projects that they have been added to and the list of organization collaborators.
-They will not be able to see the list of organization members, organization settings, or any other projects in the organization.

 >
 **Note:**<br/>An organization can have more than one admin.